vallops99/bootstrap-python-project/README.md

 <p><b>Why not other linters/formatters?</b></p>

-The picture above describes the situation, this is the fastest package manager at the moment.
+The picture above describes the situation, this is the fastest linter/formatter at the moment.
 On top of that, in my opinion, it is the most clean and technologically advanced project of its type.

 ### What is Mypy?
 What is used for? ###
 Mypy is a static type checker for Python, it leverages Python's type hinting ([PEP 484](https://peps.python.org/pep-0484/)) in order to increase type safety.
-Bear in mind that Python is not a statically typed language, meaning that even if Mypy will give a positive result, the code isn't type safe!
+Bear in mind that Python is NOT a statically typed language, meaning that even if Mypy will give a positive result, the code isn't type safe!
 <p><b>Why not other static type checker?</b></p>

 They all had something weird about: